4-H Food Plot Project

 • 4-H youth are to conduct all food plot activities except those in which safety is of concern.
 An example is an inexperienced youth driving a tractor for plot preparation.
 Adult assistance is expected and should be noted in the project book.

-• For optimum plant growth, the recommended planting date is August to September 15.
+• For optimum plant growth, the recommended planting date is early August to September 15.
 Plots should be planted no later than October 20, as it is unlikely a viable plot can be grown after that date.

 • All plots should be protected from livestock.